paulscherrerinstitute/pshell/src/main/assembly/help/Devices.md

 The model is extensible though  and new families of devices may be added.

 <br>

+# Device Pool Editor
+ - The device pool editing table is accessed with menu item Devices-Definition.
+The columns are:
+    - __Enabled__: if unchecked the device is not instantiated.
+    - __Name__: a unique device name.
+    - __Class__: the complete class name of the device.
+      The value can be directly typed or selected in the drop-down combo containing the known classes.
+    - __Parameters__: space separated constructor parameters.
+      String parameters can be delimited by double quotes (").
+They must in the case they contain spaces.
+      Double-clicking this field shows a button to open the parameters editor dialog, on which the existing constructor signatures are listed.
+The one matching the typed parameters is highlighted.
+      The parameter types are inferred from the available constructors.
+If conflicting signatures exist, the types may be enforced:
+      - String type is enforced with double quotes (") delimiters.
+      - Device type is enforced with '<' and '>' delimiters: <DEVICE_NAME>.
+      - Numeric types can be enforced with the pattern: #VALUE:TYPE, where TYPE can be int, byte, short, long, float, double or boolean.
+    - __Polling__: if defined sets a polling interval for updating the device (in milliseconds).
+    - __Monitor__: if checked marks the device as monitored (asynchronously updated).
+    - __Readonly__: if checked marks the device as readonly (write operations are blocked).
+    - __Simulation__: if checked instantiates the device in simulation mode.

 # Abstract and Generic Devices - ch.psi.pshell.device